andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 </figure>

 <h4 class="article-subheader">Nordic Cycle</h4>
-The fjord lends itself not only to skirting *atop* the water, just as much fun can be had *in* the water.
+The fjord lends itself not only to skirting *atop* the water; just as much fun can be had *in* the water.
 Lining the fjord opposite the Opera House & Munch museum sit a handful of saunas affording the opportunity to partake in the time honored Scandinavian tradition of hot sauna/cold plunge, also known as *The Nordic Cycle*.

 Sondre suggests SALT, a self-proclaimed "cultural arena" with six saunas, six music stages, and indoor & outdoor bars.
-The *cultural arena* is right on the fjord opposite the Opera House & Munch Museum.
-I meet him and Nora, along with Will and Anna, for a round of Aperol Spritzes before our schvitzes.
+I meet him and Nora, along with Will and Anna, in the *cultural arena*'s outdoor bar for a round of Aperol Spritzes before our schvitzes.
 We mustn't dally too long, however, since unlike the rest of the saunas we must be punctual if we want to take part in *the ritual*.

-Once checked in we all shuffle into a sauna room with three rows of tiered benches.
+After downing our cocktails we check into the sauna facility and shuffle into a sauna room  three rows of tiered benches.
 Everyone takes a seat and the most aggressively beautiful woman I've ever seen in my life floats into the sauna with a bundle of accessories.
 She explains, in a slightly threatening tone, that *the ritual* will last approximately 10 minutes and under no circumstances will there be any talking.
-Just sit back and let the vibes wash over you.

-After the announcements she turns up the hypnotic music and thus begins, what I now know is called, the *aufguss*.
-Our aufgussmeister (I just learned that word) begins by passing around a container of ice that my fellow aufgussters and I r
+After the announcements she turns up some hypnotic music and thus begins, what I now know is called, the *aufguss*.
+Our aufgussmeister (I also just learned that word) begins by passing around a container of ice that I do as the aufgussters do and scoop a handful onto my head and neck.

-From there she cranks up the heat before theatrically spinning a towel 'round her head like a helicopter, distributing the heat with a mesmerizing pattern of steam and smoke.
-As the steam circulates through the sauna, our sauna shaman pours a wooden ladle-ful of water & essential oils onto the sauna coals, releasing a billow of lung-invigorating steam into the air.
+From there our aufgussmeister cranks up the heat before theatrically spinning a towel 'round her head like a helicopter, distributing the heat with a mesmerizing pattern of steam and smoke.
+As the steam circulates through the sauna, our 'gussmeist pours a wooden ladle-ful of water & essential oils onto the sauna coals, releasing a billow of lung-invigorating steam into the air.
 She continues to fan the vapors, each revolution of her towel emitting a distinctive *whoosh* sound.

-She starts by  dipping a birch bough into a basin of water and spritzes everyone like a priest flinging holy water.
-We then sit in meditative silence for another 5 minutes or so before she concludes the ritual by placing ice-soaked towels over everyone's shoulders.
-Dreadnought
+She continues by dipping a birch bough into a basin of water and spritzing everyone like a priest flinging holy water.
+We then sit in meditative silence for 10 minutes before she concludes the ritual by placing ice-soaked towels over everyone's shoulders.

-After the ritual we head to the main sauna house, a 30-40 foot tall structure with rows upon rows of tiered wooden benches.
+After the ritual we head to the main sauna house, a 30-40 foot A-frame structure with rows upon rows of tiered wooden benches.
 We find a spot about 3/4 of the way up the room and let the hot air work its magic.
 After the recommended 20 minutes of sweating we emerge from the sauna with our sights set on the fjord.

-With a quick, slightly worried glance between my compatriots and a 1-2-3 count, we all take the plunge into the frigid, Scandinavian water.
-The initial jolt from the cold water is exhilarating.
+With a quick, slightly worried glance among my co-conspirators someone calls out "ONE-TWO-THREE" and we all leap into the frigid, Scandinavian water.
+The initial jolt from the plunge is exhilarating.
 We tread water for a few seconds before scampering back to the ladder and the warmth of our towels.
-I have to admit the sauna/cold plunge combo was one of the most refreshing activities I've ever experienced.
+Refreshed, invigorated, ready to tackle the day.

 <h4 class="article-subheader">Gausta</h4>
 "I don't know if you have other plans but if you want we can go skiing tomorrow.